fsantanna/fsantanna.github.io/Freechains/tragedy.md

 inherent to social media.

-Freechains, on the other hand, relies on the scarcity of posts to reach consensus (*proof-of-authoring*), which is based on human work and is restricted to each forum.
+Freechains, on the other hand, relies on the scarcity of posts to reach consensus (*proof-of-authoring*), which is based on human creativity and is restricted to each forum.

 Technically, Freechains is not a linked list blockchain, but a causal graph